 Charles and Meregan are still driving the routes of Africa today.

 Ben has a real love for adventure and Africa.
 Having self driven in Namibia, Tanzania, Zambia, Malawi, South Africa and Botswana, his knowledge of the roads in Africa is extensive.
-He’s also been to Zanzibar a handful of times and often finds himself in Kenya’s Laikipia, as one of his close friends manages a camp there.
-Keen to share, he looks forward to putting together the perfect safari for you, whilst enlightening you with the different safari options available.
+He’s also been to Zanzibar a handful of times and often finds himself in Kenya’s Laikipia, as one of his close friends is a private guide there.
+Keen to share, he looks forward to enlightening you with the different options at your disposal, and putting together the perfect safari for you.

 He also runs a football and a cricket team, so keep an eye out for him on the sporting field!